IQSS/dvn/doc/sphinx/source/dataverse-installer-main.rst

 It will most likely only work on the supported platforms, RedHat and Mac OS X.

 It is only guaranteed to work on a fresh Glassfish installation.
-If you already have more than one Glassfish domains created and/or have applications other than the DVN running under Glassfish, please consult the “Manual Installation and Configuration” in the Addendum.
+If you already have more than one Glassfish domains created and/or have applications other than the DVN running under Glassfish, please consult the :ref:`"What does the Installer do?" <what-does-the-intstaller-do>` section.

 It does not install any of the optional components (:ref:`see Chapter 4<optional-components>`.)

-For the detailed explanation of the tasks performed by the Installer, see the “Manual Installation and Configuration” in the Addendum.
+For the detailed explanation of the tasks performed by the Installer, see the :ref:`"What does the Installer do?" <what-does-the-intstaller-do>` section.

 | **[/Advanced]**